rathena/rathena/README.md

 Examples:

-* You get an error on your map-server_sql that looks something like this:
+* You get an error on your map-server that looks something like this:

 			[Error]: npc_parsesrcfile: Unable to parse, probably a missing or extra TAB in file 'npc/custom/jobmaster.txt', line '17'.
 Skipping line...